 In the name of Allah, the Gracious, the Merciful

-First, we must recognize that in Islam our physical bodies have a right over us to take care of our health, optimize our nutrition, get enough quality sleep, and exercise regularly.
+First, we must recognize that in Islam our physical bodies have a right over us, that we take care of our health, optimize our nutrition, get enough quality sleep, and physically exercise regularly.
+These three – diet, sleep, and exercise – are the pillars of physical health.

 Aisha reported: The Messenger of Allah, peace and blessings be upon him, said: